ansys/pyhps/examples/python_pyansys_cantilever/README.md

 | ANSYS_GEOMETRY_SERVICE_ROOT | /ansys_inc/v252/GeometryService |

 ## Ansys Prime Server
-The Ansys Prime Server is automatically installed with Ansys 2023 R1 or newer, and is needed for pyPrimeMesh.
+The Ansys Prime Server is automatically installed with Ansys 2023 R1 or later, and is needed for pyPrimeMesh.
 It should be registered in the scaler as:

 | **Property**      | **Value**                       |